phorton1/Arduino-theClock3/docs/readme.md

 You can implement this simple circuit using **perfboard**, or can use the kicad files to (fairly quickly) design your own PCB to be created from your favorite PCB supplier.
-I simply choose to mill my own PCB's because I and don't live in a good place for shipments and am too impatient to wait weeks (or months) to get a PCB.
+I simply choose to mill my own PCB's because I don't live in a good place for shipments and am too impatient to wait weeks (or months) to get a PCB.
 You might be able to get one from China in a few days, but it takes much longer for me where I live.